Join the fight against sarcoma. Step out this Sunday, Sept. 9, for the 9th Annual Strike Out For Sarcoma 5K and Family Run.

 An avid cyclist for many years, Thomas had spent many Saturdays riding for four or five hours bent over the handlebars wearing no sunscreen; his bald head exposed to the sun.
 So, when the Raleigh resident’s primary care physician found a suspicious lesion on the back of his neck in March of 2010, he wasn’t entirely surprised.

-“They thought it was nothing and they cut it out and said I was fine to go home,” recalled Thomas, who at the time, had counted himself lucky to have come away with a very treatable squamous cell carcinoma.
+“They thought it was nothing and they cut it out and said I was fine to go home,” recalled Thomas, who at the time, had counted himself lucky to have come away with what his doctor said was a very treatable squamous cell carcinoma.

 Four months later, though, a sore spot developed behind the previous spot.
 That, too, was excised.
 This one was determined initially to be a fibroxanthoma (a superficial sarcoma) and later re-classified by Mayo Clinic as an undifferentiated neoplasm with epitheliod features — basically an unknown cancer.

 Thomas’ doctors in Raleigh were a little worried that the cancer had returned, and that it still wasn’t something they could exactly define, Thomas said, so they advised 30 rounds of radiation.

 “During those treatments, in September, I had my first son, and it whacked me pretty good,” said Thomas, who suffered night sweats and fevers.
 “I was just weak.
 I tried to exercise, but I couldn’t breathe.
 I was coughing all the time.”

 His doctor said his “not feeling great” was probably due to simple side-effects of the radiation, but Thomas wanted to get a chest x-ray just to be sure.
 He floated the idea by his two-week-old son’s pediatrician while at the newborn’s exam and the pediatrician agreed.